znsio/specmatic-order-bff-java/README.md

 ./gradlew test
 ```

-# Break down each components and understand what is happening
+# Break down each component to understand what is happening

 ### Start the dependent components
 1. Download Specmatic Jar from [github](https://github.com/znsio/specmatic/releases)